 The global economy is increasingly expanding mobile financial services.
 Developing countries represent the global leader in mobile financial services (Akomea-Frimpong et al., 2019).
 Mobile money popularly referred to as "MoMo" or "mobile wallet," is a financial technology (FinTech) offering unbanked people the possibility to use a mobile phone to transfer, receive, deposit, and spend money rather than carrying physical cash.
 Depending on the country, mobile money is named based on specific services such as mPesa, EcoCash, GCash, Tigo Pesa, etc. According to Nicco-Annan (2020), there were over 270 mobile money services worldwide; however, they were most present in Africa, Asia, and Latin America.
 In developing nations, where the unbanked population was significantly high, MoMo emerged as a suitable alternative to cash, formal banking, and financial transactions since it was considered easy to use, secure and accessible anywhere there was a mobile phone signal (Akomea-Frimpong et al., 2019; Nicco-Annan, 2020).
 The mobile financial service covers a full spectrum of financial services, from payment transactions and checking to savings accounts, loans, insurance, and investments (Chironga et al., 2017).
-The proliferation is expected to extend to media and entertainment, web services, retail, and healthcare by 2024 (Ingle, 2019; Normans Media Ltd, 2017).
+The proliferation is expected to extend to media and entertainment, web services, retail, healthcare by 2024 (Ingle, 2019; Normans Media Ltd, 2017).

 The MFS has predominantly gained roots in developing nations, particularly in Africa.
+The MFS operations in the developing countries is different from uniquely Venmo, PayPal, CashApp, etc., since these processes are tied to banking accounts.
+MFS relies uniquely on SMS transmission using mobile phones without any ties with banking accounts.
 In a sub-Sahara country like Ghana, the number of cellular or mobile registered voice subscribers in March 2020 stood at 41,959,298 (National Communications Authority, 2020).
 Out of 32.7 million registered mobile money accounts, 14.7 million remain active, with 235,000 active operator agents (Bank of Ghana, 2020) for all four major mobile service providers operating in the country.
 According to Boateng (2018), about 83.1% of Ghanaians have mobile money accounts, while Naomi Kwetey et al. (n.d.) asserted that the unbanked population was estimated at 70% of the entire population.
-Mobile Telecommunications Network (MTN), a leading company and the first to introduce MFS in 2009, now has 23,945,672 registered subscribers, 57.07 percent of registered representing subscribers in Ghana.
-Vodafone followed in 2011 with 8,787,464 subscribers, representing 20.94 percent of registered subscribers in Ghana, Airtel-Tigo with 8,498,008 subscribers representing 20.25 percent, and Glo with 728,154 subscribers representing 1.74 percent of registered subscribers (National Communications Authority, 2020).
+Mobile Telecommunications Network (MTN), a leading company and the first to introduce MFS in 2009, now has 23,945,672 registered subscribers, representing 57.07% of registered subscribers in Ghana.
+Vodafone followed in 2011 8,787,464 subscribers, representing 20.94% of registered subscribers in Ghana, Airtel-Tigo with 8,498,008 subscribers representing 20.25%, and Glo with 728,154 subscribers representing 1.74% of registered subscribers (National Communications Authority, 2020).

-With about 13.05 million active subscribers, the money industry realized a cash mobile transaction value estimated at GHC223.2bn (US\$ 43bn) in 2018.
-In 2019, this value jumped to GHC265.42bn, with 25.78 million active registered subscribers being 26% over the previous year (Botchey et al., 2020).
-The drive continues as mobile money's market size expects to grow from USD 21.15 billion in 2016 to USD 112.29 billion by 2021, and MoMo payments are expected to compound an annual growth rate (CAGR) of 22% by 2024 (PR Newswire, 2019).
-IndustryARC (2019) projected a CAGR of over
+With about 13.05 million active subscribers, the mobile money industry realized a cash transaction value estimated at GHC223.2bn (US\$43bn) in 2018.
+In 2019, this value jumped to

-24.9% growth in the forecast period 2021 to 2026.
+GHC265.42bn, with 25.78 million active registered subscribers being 26% over the yrevious year (Botchey et al., 2020).
+The drive continues as mobile money's market size expects to grow from USD 21.15 billion in 2016 to USD112.29 billion by 2021, and MoMo payments are expected to compound an annual growth rate (CAGR) of 22% by 2024 (PR Newswire, 2019).
+IndustryARC (2019) projected a CAGR of over 24.9% growth in the forecast period 2021 to 2026.